Julia E. Marquez-Arrico

 • Comparison of health-related quality of life among men with different co-existing severe mental disorders in treatment for substance use

-Ana Adan, Julia E. Marquez-Arrico, and Gail Gilchrist
+Ana Adan, Julia E. Marquez-Arrico, Gail Gilchrist

 • A Systematic Review and Meta-analysis of Psychosocial Interventions to Reduce Drug and Sexual Blood Borne Virus Risk Behaviours Among People Who Inject Drugs

-Gail Gilchrist, Davina Swan, Kideshini Widyaratna, Julia Elena Marquez-Arrico, Elizabeth Hughes, Noreen Dadirai Mdege, Marrissa Martyn-St James, and Judit Tirado-Munoz
+Gail Gilchrist, Davina Swan, Kideshini Widyaratna, Julia Elena Marquez-Arrico, Elizabeth Hughes, Noreen Dadirai Mdege, Marrissa Martyn-St James, Judit Tirado-Munoz

 • Dual diagnosis and personality traits: Current situation and future research directions

-Julia Elena Marquez-Arrico and Ana Adan
+Julia Elena Marquez-Arrico, Ana Adan

 RECENT SCHOLAR PUBLICATIONS